Skip to main content

 If grades are slipping in Sec 2, address it then — content builds cumulatively.
 Waiting until Sec 4 means catching up on years of material while preparing for O-Levels.
 Early intervention is significantly more effective.

 If your child needs Science support, our Secondary programmes combine content teaching with exam technique training.
-Book a trial session to identify specific gaps.
+Book a free trial class (usually $18) at our Bishan or Woodlands centre to identify specific gaps, or WhatsApp us with any questions.
+For Bishan families, see our guide on O-Level Science preparation for Bishan students.